I beg to move,

 Of course, it is important that everyone involved is encouraged to talk to GPs and to the Government.
 I am sure that we can do more with that.
 I mention the UDM simply because it brought the issue to my attention.

 We can achieve earlier access to compensation and benefit support from the DWP.
-There are potential cost savings for the NHS, because an initial CT scan will help to avoid repeated X-rays, GP appointments and outpatient visits, as well as helping the patient to be healthier and less reliant on those services.
+There are potential cost savings for the NHS, because an initial CT scan will help to avoid repeated X-rays, GP appointments and out-patient visits, as well as helping the patient to be healthier and less reliant on those services.
 There will also be a reduction in the number of appeals to the DWP for compensation claims, because the evidence will be provided in the first instance, and a potential reduction in future disability claims, because sufferers will be able to take action sooner to improve their lung function and overall health before it deteriorates.

 The DWP needs to take the lead on what is, of course, a work-related disease.
-In an ideal world, former mineworkers would be offered additional testing at their GPs and local health clinics.
+In an ideal world, former mineworkers would be offered additional testing at their GP and local health clinics.
 We need national action because, once again, we face a postcode lottery in terms of the support offered to miners.
 Some areas fare considerably better than others.

 In Mansfield, we are lucky that the unions offer support to former miners.
 There are also other areas of the country where former miners receive brilliant help and support.
 In Rotherham, the BreathingSpace community service helps people with a wide range of respiratory conditions.
 It provides a number of health services but, importantly, also helps individuals and families to access welfare and benefits advice.
 That is an example of unified working across departments, with benefits advice available in a healthcare setting.
 As ever, the most successful programmes are those that offer a joined-up approach.

 I urge the DWP to support that joined-up approach.
 Ideally, the DWP and the Department of Health and Social Care will agree that a CT scan is the most effective way to diagnose pneumoconiosis.
 I ask the Minister to commit to a review into whether her Department’s assessments for pneumoconiosis compensation can use CT scans as the default diagnostic tool.
 I hope the DWP will work with the Department of Health and Social Care to make that happen.
-It is a relatively simple change that should not be too hard to implement but that could make a real difference to thousands of former mineworkers and their families.
+It is a relatively simple change, which should not be too hard to implement but could make a real difference to thousands of former mineworkers and their families.

-I understand that the UDM met my right hon.
+I understand that the UDM recently met my right hon.
 Friend the Member for Portsmouth North (Penny Mordaunt) when she was a Minister at the DWP, and she expressed sympathy with its campaign.
 I hope the new Minister will also be inclined to give the issue the immediate attention it deserves.

 It is appalling that former miners are suffering unnecessarily and missing out on the compensation and access to benefits that they deserve.
 There is a postcode lottery and inconsistent access to CT scans.
 A national system led by the DWP in co-operation with the Department of Health and Social Care could deliver more effective testing and better results.
 That could help to cut costs, reduce waiting times and most importantly, provide the best support to individuals at the earliest opportunity.